 Increasing product/brand recognition is integral, especially when promoting a new product or revitalizing an existing one.
 In a fair scenario, your market awareness must provide all the attributes of your brand that make it different from your rivals.

 How to achieve it:

 Research has shown that more than 50% of brand awareness comes from online social media platforms.
 95.9% of blogs use social media and engage in one-on-one communication with their followers to promote their blog and website content.

 However, it is crucial to understand which social media platform can be beneficial for your brand website.
 For instance, smaller businesses in the creative industry will do better on Instagram, while B2B companies always perform well on Twitter.

-Post on social media about things that are related to your products and services, ask the right questions from your audience, comment on other’s posts and share user generated content are some of the things you can do to boost your brand awareness.
+Posting on social media about things that are related to your products and services, asking the right questions from your audience, commenting on other’s posts, and sharing user-generated content are some of the things you can do to boost your brand awareness.